dewiniaid/BlueprintExtensions/README.md

 ## Changelog

+### 0.3.1 (2019-02-26)
+* Fix default keybinds for mirroring
+* Add blueprint nudging.
+SHIFT + arrow-on-numpad will 'nudge' a blueprint 1 tile in the selected direction.
+(Blueprints with rails will be nudged 2 tiles.)

 ### 0.3.0 (2019-02-26)
 * Update for Factorio 0.17
 * Overhaul buttons for blueprint flipping to a more sane implementation.